asefahmed500/Cally-IO/README.md

 - **Role-Based Access Control**: Differentiates between `user` and `admin` roles, ensuring data privacy and proper access levels.
 - **Lead Management Pipeline**: An admin-only dashboard with a visual Kanban board to view, manage, track, and export leads through the sales funnel.
 - **Intelligent Document Management**: Users can upload PDF, DOCX, and TXT files.
 Data is isolated so users can only access their own documents, while admins have read-access for oversight.
+- **Persistent Chat History**: Conversations are saved and synced across devices for a seamless user experience.
 - **AI-Powered RAG Chat**: The AI assistant uses Retrieval-Augmented Generation (RAG) to find information within the uploaded documents and provide context-aware answers.
 - **AI Script Generator**: The AI can dynamically generate personalized call scripts for leads based on their profile.
 - **Conversation Intelligence**: The AI can recognize when it doesn't have an answer and suggest escalating to a human expert.